 Bahya Oumlil-Murad is the co-chair of tonight’s event and a prominent philanthropist who has advanced numerous important causes, including housing and homelessness and breast cancer awareness and treatment.
 A graduate of San Francisco State University, Bahya earned a degree in organizational communications and event planning, and has worked for Stanford University and San Francisco City Hall where she oversaw the openings of the San Francisco Ballet, the San Francisco Symphony, and the San Francisco Opera.
 She is the founder and publisher of SF Philanthropist, which features philanthropic work in the Bay Area and assists non-profit organizations with public relations and event planning.
 Bahya lives in Florida with her husband, Gus Murad, and daughter, Laila.

-Skye Reed is the Social Media Manager for The Representation Project and a communications professional with a focus on social media strategy and management.
-Skye is a graduate of Occidental College where her focus of study was the intersection of theory, activism, and popular culture.
-Skye is passionate about the uses of media as a tool of affirmation and social justice activism.
+Skye Reed is the Social Media Manager for The Representation Project and has worked on campaigns like #RespectHerGame and #EndRape.
+She is a graduate of Occidental College where her focus of study was the intersection of theory, activism, and popular culture.
 Previously, Skye has worked as a facilitator leading small group discussions on social justice topics.
+She is passionate about media as a reflection of culture and a tool of affirmation, particularly for underrepresented groups.

 Joanna Rees is co-chair of the Board of Directors for The Representation Project.
 She is a Managing Partner at West, a market creation company, and a Senior Partner of the B Team.
 She currently serves on the corporate board of FICO, Care.com, Harvest Power, Prelude Fertility, and Hickies Inc. Most recently, Joanna led the formation and capital raise for Endeavor Catalyst, an impact investment fund supporting high-impact entrepreneurs in emerging markets.
 Joanna is the founder of VSP Capital, where she co-created the Build Brand Value CEO Forum.
 She has served on the board of more than 25 venture-backed companies across a broad range of industries.
 She also served on the Board of the National Venture Capital Association, the Coppola Companies, and as Chairman of the USA for Madrid-based FON, the world’s largest WiFi community.
 Joanna was selected by The World Economic Forum as a Global Leader for Tomorrow, and by The Aspen Institute as a Henry Crown Fellow.
 She is a senior seminar moderator for the Aspen Institute for the Healthcare Innovators Fellowship, the Henry Crown Fellowship, the Pahara Education Fellows, and the Aspen Seminar.
 She is also a Senior Mentor for the Henry Crown Fellowship.
 Joanna is active in the nonprofit community and serves on the National Board of Build.org and the Global Board of Endeavor.org.
 Joanna was a candidate for Mayor of San Francisco in November 2011.
 She earned her MBA from Columbia University (beta gamma sigma) and a B.S. from Duke University.